bufbuild-ru/docs/docs/protovalidate/quickstart/bufstream/index.md

 ## Goal

-This tutorial's Kafka producer publishes `EmailUpdated` messages that change a fictitious user's email from an old value to a new value, but it doesn't have any input validation.
+This quickstart's Kafka producer publishes `EmailUpdated` messages that change a fictitious user's email from an old value to a new value, but it doesn't have any input validation.
 Your goal is to add the following validation rules using Protovalidate:

 1. Messages must provide an `id` value that's a valid UUID.
 2. Messages must provide a valid email address for the `new_email_address` field.